esses/dotfiles/README.md

 wihout me, my dotfiles are useless. without my dotfiles, i am useless.

+## .notes
+assumes you're using zsh. you are using zsh, aren't you?

 ## .thanks

-based on Zach Holman's dotfiles [repo](https://github.com/holman/dotfiles) since [dotfiles are meant to be forked]((https://zachholman.com/2010/08/dotfiles-are-meant-to-be-forked/) )
+based on Zach Holman's dotfiles [repo](https://github.com/holman/dotfiles) since [dotfiles are meant to be forked](https://zachholman.com/2010/08/dotfiles-are-meant-to-be-forked/)